tilln/jmeter-iso8583/README.md

 - *Response Code Field* (usually 39): Field number that is used to determine a sample success or failure.
 - *Success Response Code* (usually 00): Expected value for successful responses.

-If either of the Response Code fields are empty, no validation will be performed.
+If either of the Response Code entries are empty, no validation will be performed.

 #### Subfields